delfair/twerp/README.md

 # twerp

-A motley but growing collection of scripts and simple utilities for pathogen genomics and typing.
+A motley but growing collection of simple utility scripts for pathogen genomics and typing.

 ### Nullarbor outfiles